 Which plugin is best for managing WordPress comments: Disqus or Facebook?
 Both options have their appealing features, as well as drawbacks.
-Determining whether Disqus or Facebook is the better comment management plugin for your WordPress blog comes down to your needs and the preferences of your readership.
+Determining whether Disqus, Facebook or some other option is the best comment management plugin for your WordPress blog comes down to your needs and the preferences of your readership.

 Your WordPress blog comes with its own comments system, but adding a plug-in can increase visitor interactions, increase your referrals or boost the crawlable nature of your blog, depending on which system you choose.
 Two of the most popular options are the Facebook Comments plug-in and the Disqus system.